52 Tips to Negotiate an Office Space for Lease in Columbus, Ohio

 - If an extension is allowed, is there a maximum amount of time?

-- And how much notice needs to be given by either party to terminate the lease once you’ve started the extension?
+- And how much notice must either party give to terminate the lease once you’ve started the extension?

 - Surrender of Premises

-- Upon termination of the office space lease, the tenant, obviously, must vacate.
+- Upon termination of the office space lease, the tenant must vacate.
 Typically, details are provided regarding the condition in which the property should be left.

 - Entry by Landlord

-- The landlord does have a right to enter the leased office space at all reasonable times to inspect; the same goes for showing the space to prospective buyers and sellers once the end of the lease nears.
+- The landlord has a right to enter the leased office space at all reasonable times to inspect; the same goes for showing the space to prospective buyers and sellers once the lease is nearing its end.
 However, the landlord must not unreasonably interfere with the tenant’s use of the premises.

 - Does the landlord provide notice of entry?
 If so, how much notice is given?